sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The following code example shows how to disable autofit and enable fixed width for the specified table:

-{{< gist "aspose-words-gists" "cc27d25b7638915607d1d60373c08da9" "auto-fit-table-to-fixed-column-widths.py" >}}
+{{< gist "aspose-words-gists" "770bf20bd617f3cb80031a74cc6c9b73" "auto-fit-table-to-fixed-column-widths.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Tables.docx).

 {{% /alert %}}